rafgraph/rollpkg/README.md

 ## Package development with `npm link`

 One way to develop packages is to use the package in a live demo app as you're developing it.
-Using `rollpkg --watch` with [`npm link`](https://docs.npmjs.com/cli/v7/commands/npm-link) allows you to see live changes in your demo app as you make changes to your package code.
+Using `rollpkg watch` with [`npm link`](https://docs.npmjs.com/cli/v7/commands/npm-link) allows you to see live changes in your demo app as you make changes to your package code.
 Running `npm link` in the package directory will link the package to global `node_modules`, and then running `npm link <package-name>` in the demo app directory will link the package from global `node_modules` to your demo app.
 A good way to set this up is to add a `dev` script to `package.json` (note that `npm unlink -g` removes link from global `node_modules` after you're done with the `watch` script):

 > For a real world example of how to do this see the example package and corresponding demo app: [rollpkg-example-package](TODO) and [rollpkg-example-package-demo](TODO)

 ```
 "scripts": {
   "dev": "npm link && npm run watch && npm unlink -g",
-  "build": "rollpkg",
+  "build": "rollpkg build",
-  "watch": "rollpkg --watch",
+  "watch": "rollpkg watch",
   ...
 }
 ```